CharlesHahn/GMX_Simple_Analysis_Tool/README.md

 dit xpm_show -f test.xpm
 ```

 Type `dit` for the commands supported.
-Type `dit <comman> -h` for detailed help information of each command.
+Type `dit <command> -h` for detailed help information of each command.

 The tutorials (in Chinese) of DIT can be found at https://duivytools.readthedocs.io/